ryosuke-oshida/emOjis/README.md

 2) Can I use this for free?
  - Of course not, you should pay me some respects.
 Sorry im kidding.
 YES, you an use this for free.

-3) I have way too much money and want to spare good about of it to you desperately.
+3) I have way too much money and want to spare a sizeable portion of it to you desperately.
  - Why not.
 I am happy to accept your donation.
-I love you.
+I love you 3000.

 ## LICENSE
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, pulverize, distribute, synergize, compost, defenestrate, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: